background preloader

 How-To: Handle expired access tokens - Développeurs Facebook.
 One of the most frequently asked for “How-To” requests from developers is how to handle invalid access tokens.
 Access tokens for users can become invalid due to various reasons.
 In most cases, they can expire if it’s past the time specified by the ‘expires’ field (by default access token have a 2 hour lifetime).
 What many developers do not realize is that an access token can also expire if a user changes her password, logs out or if she de-authorizes the app via the App Dashboard .
 It is very important that your apps handle such situations.
 If your access token expires, you need to reacquire a valid access token.
 This post will walk you through how you can ensure that you are handling and recovering from these situations gracefully.
 It assumes that you are familiar with our server-side authentication flow .

+For example, if your login request looks like: then your redirect URI would be called with this: It also has the following optional parameters: response_type.
 For Windows 8 Apps If you are building Login for a Windows app you can use the Package Security Identifier as your redirect_uri.
-This will return control flow back to you app with an access token on success, or error on failure.
-Handling login dialog response.
+Handling Login Dialog Response.
 Client-Side Authentication.
-If people using your app aren't logged into your app or not logged into Facebook, you can use the Login dialog to prompt them to do both.
+If a person opens your webpage but is not logged in or not logged in to Facebook, you can use the Login dialog to prompt them to log in to both.